Hood (Marvel Comics): "Dark Reign"

-The Hood later starts a gang war with Mister Negative after he corrupts White Dragon (who has been sent to gather information about Mister Negative's group) causing the Hood to kill White Dragon II.
-A flashback has led to Mister Negative corrupting White Dragon II and leading the attack upon the Hood's headquarters.
+The Hood later starts a gang war with Mister Negative after he corrupts White Dragon (who has been sent to gather information about Mister Negative's group) causing the Hood to kill White Dragon.
+A flashback has led to Mister Negative corrupting White Dragon and leading the attack upon the Hood's headquarters.
 The Hood's Crime Syndicate ends up fighting Spider-Man (who has been corrupted by Mister Negative) and Mister Negative's henchmen.
 After Spider-Man's attack on his headquarters, the Hood confronts Mister Negative in his Chinatown headquarters.
 Mister Negative tries to corrupt the Hood to his side, but fails.
-Though he gains the upper hand, Negative escapes and the Hood is forced to fall back when Osborn drops H.A.M.M.E.R.'s seal of Chinatown and threatens to send in his Avengers.
+Though he gains the upper hand, Negative escapes and the Hood is forced to fall back when Osborn drops H.A.M.M.E.R.'s seal of Chinatown and threatens to send in the Dark Avengers.
 The Hood is currently unaware that Spot is a mole in his syndicate for Mister Negative.

 Dormammu empowers the Hood with enough magic to find and kill Doctor Strange, so that Parker can become the new Sorcerer Supreme.
-The Hood approaches Strange, while he is talking to Wiccan of the Young Avengers.
+The Hood approaches Strange, while he is talking to Wiccan.
 As they fight, Strange tells the Hood that Dormammu's promises are empty, as are all other demons, but Parker ignores him and attacks them both.
 After Wiccan intervenes, Strange and Billy get away and Parker goes home.
 While there, he has a breakdown and tries to rip off his cloak but finds he cannot.
 Madame Masque appears, wanting to know what is going on.
-Madame Masque promises to help him, removes her mask, and they kiss.
+Masque promises to help him, removes her mask, and they kiss.
 Unknown to them, Dormammu watches from a mirror.
 Later on, Parker goes and attacks Daimon Hellstrom, the Son of Satan.
 He later fights Doctor Strange and the New Avengers until Brother Voodoo (who has become the new Sorcerer Supreme) arrives.
 Dormammu then manifests through Parker, but is exorcised.
 Parker is left badly burned and stripped of his hood.
 In a hospital, Loki approaches him offering him a second chance, which he accepts.